Bigbad-AlphaWolf/front-mini-netflix-app/README.md

 # Front-mini-netflix-app
 Google Africa Developer Scholarship Phase II: Mobile Web Specialist Challenge I, This challenge is to build a mini-netflix web application with Angular.
+There is the link to my deployed app with netifly: https://vigilant-kowalevski-be7a62.netlify.com/

 # MiniNetflixApp